Charanpreet-Singh-AI/Sharepoint-Docs/README.md

 3. Save the changes to the Script Editor web part.

-### Step 6: Test the read operation
+### Step 4: Test the CRUD operations

 1. Save and publish the SharePoint page.
 2. Open the page in a web browser.
-3. Check the browser console for the retrieved list items.
+3. Check the browser console for the results of the performed CRUD operations.

-You can follow similar steps to add JavaScript code for update and delete operations within the Script Editor web part, using the appropriate SharePoint client object model (JSOM) methods.

 Congratulations!
-You have successfully performed CRUD operations (Create, Read, Update, Delete) on a SharePoint list in SharePoint Online using JavaScript in the Modern Script Editor web part.
+You have successfully performed CRUD operations (Read, Insert, Update, Delete) on a SharePoint list in SharePoint Online using JavaScript in the Modern Script Editor web part.
 Feel free to customize the provided code according to your specific requirements.